Understanding the Process

 Longer than you want, shorter than you've been struggling

-Most people in psychodynamic therapy work for months to years, not weeks.
-This isn't inefficiency - it's recognition that deep patterns don't shift quickly.
+Many people in psychodynamic therapy work for months to years, not weeks.
+This isn't inefficiency - it's recognition that deep patterns often don't shift quickly.

-The NHS offers 6-12 sessions of CBT because that's what's affordable to provide at scale, not because that's how long change takes.
+The NHS offers 6-12 sessions of CBT because that's what's affordable to provide at scale, not because every person's change fits that frame.
 For some specific problems - a phobia, a single episode of depression - brief work can help.
-But for the patterns that keep recurring, the relationship difficulties that won't resolve, the sense of being stuck that persists regardless of circumstances?
-That takes longer.
+But for the patterns that keep recurring, the relationship difficulties that keep repeating, the sense of being stuck that persists regardless of circumstances?
+That often takes longer.

 I know this isn't what you want to hear.
 You want a number.
 Six months.
 A year.
 Something you can plan around.
 But the honest answer is: it depends on what you're working on, how deep you want to go, and what you discover along the way.